lindaprotocol/documentation-en/docs/using_javatron/metrics.md

-# java-tron Node Metrics Monitoring
+# java-linda Node Metrics Monitoring
 Starting from the GreatVoyage-4.5.1 (Tertullian) version, the node provides a series of interfaces compatible with the prometheus protocol, so that the node deployer can monitor the health status of the node more conveniently.
-If you want to monitor various indicators of the node, you first need to deploy a prometheus service to communicate with the java-tron node, and obtain the indicator data of the node through the node interface.
+If you want to monitor various indicators of the node, you first need to deploy a prometheus service to communicate with the java-linda node, and obtain the indicator data of the node through the node interface.
 Then you need to deploy a visualization tool, such as Grafana, to display the node data obtained by prometheus in the form of a graphical interface.
-The following will introduce the deployment process of the java-tron node monitoring system in detail.
+The following will introduce the deployment process of the java-linda node monitoring system in detail.

-## Configure java-tron
+## Configure java-linda
-To use the Prometheus tool to monitor the java-tron node, you first need to enable prometheus metric monitoring in the node configuration file and set the http port:
+To use the Prometheus tool to monitor the java-linda node, you first need to enable prometheus metric monitoring in the node configuration file and set the http port:

 ```
 node {